 The Service of the Living Tradition is the largest Unitarian Universalist worship service of the year.
 As is tradition, we celebrated those that have attained preliminary fellowship, praised those that have attained full fellowship, thanked those concluding their ministry, and honored those that have passed away over the past year.
 We also gratefully acknowledged those that completed the Music Leadership Certification Program and those achieving Religious Education Credentialing.

-The Rev. Mr. Barb Greve (2007 Starr King graduate) told the story about their experience with the Living Tradition Fund.
-Between jobs, Barb had to undergo life-saving surgery and the fund paid for 1/3 of their medical bills, rent, and other financial obligations.
+The Rev. Mr. Barb Greve (2007 Starr King graduate) told the story about his experience with the Living Tradition Fund.
+Between jobs, Barb had to undergo life-saving surgery and the fund paid for 1/3 of his medical bills, rent, and other financial obligations.
 Barb’s story is a perfect example of the Living Tradition Fund helping those who are honored during the Service of the Living Tradition.

 The sermon was delivered by Rev. Dr. Natalie Fenimore, former Vice President of the the Starr King Board of Trustees.
 She discussed the difficulties of the last year and a half and the act of finding our center.
 Although we are all in the same storm, we are in different boats that weather the storm in different ways.
 BIPOC communities have suffered more during the pandemic – communal suffering and grief is another wound added to the collective BIPOC lives.
 She went on to discuss this fear and the courage that we all must have to move forward in the work of justice.